iroshanvidanage/sre-lab-terraform/README.md

         - A project can have multiple workspaces associated.
         - Can structure your projects based on the org resource usage, teams, business units, services etc.
         - In *Standard Edition* can grant teams access to groups/projects.
+    4. Registry - Can store modules in the private registry.